ackman678/wholeBrain/wholeBrain_main.md

 Next we assessed mesoscale cortical activity patterns as a function of physiological state and motor behavior.
 It has previously been demonstrated that general anesthesia abolishes spontaneous retinal wave activity in visual system [#Ackman:2012].
 We found that during anesthesia induction, there is rapid (<60 s) knock down of cortical activity (Supplementary Movie) (Supplementary Fig) at all ages.
 While in neonates, no cortical activity was found during general anesthesia, at P12-13 within ~10-20min after general induction we found altered spontaneous patterns, with short duration, large diameter population activities synchronizing multiple cortical regions.
 (Supplementary Movie)

 We monitored motor movements simultaneously with cortical activity during our fMOI recordings to gain insight into the relationship between motor behavior output to cerebral cortical dynamics during development.
 The highest levels of synchronized cortical domain activity occurred during periods of relatively sparse motor behavior whereas the lowest levels of synchronized cortical activity occurred during periods of increased motor movement (Fig. 3c-e).
 Variation in the strength of correlation between cortical areas and the motor movement signal depended on both brain region (p < 2.2e-16, anova) and age (p = 1.627e-05, anova) (Fig 3c-f).
 Interestingly, the first age group in which motor cortex exhibited signficant positive correlation with motor movements was at P12-13 (r=0.06±0.02, p-value = 0.001449, t-test) (Fig. 3f).
+We hypothesized that just before eye opening around P11-P13 there will be a shift with significant zero lag or preceding correlation between motor cortex and the motor movement signals perhaps conincciding with teh begining fo ggoal directed behavior.
+Motor and state dependent behavior surprisingly complex, even in neonates.

 ![ **Figure 3**.
 Cortical domain activity is state dependent. **a** Experimental schematic.
 Red light illumination measured with a photodiode (PD) was used to monitor motor movements. **b** Cortical activity (active pixel fraction by hemisphere) and motor movement signal after onset of isoflurane anesthesia at 205 s. **c** Time projection maps (40 s segments) at times indicated in recording from **b**. **d** Cortical activity and coincident motor activity signals.
 Gray shading indicates active and quiet motor periods determined by the half-rise and decay times from peak in the low pass filtered motor signal.
 Active pixel fraction traces for motor (M1,M2), somatosensory (HL,FL,T; barrel), and visual (V1,V2) cortex shown at bottom of panel.
 Red links show synchronized motor movements and brain activity with different cortical regions. **e** Single frame domain masks for times indicated in **d**. **f** Pixel activation frequency maps during quiet and active motor periods. **g** Cross-correlation functions between cortical regions and motor movement signals.
 Notice the general weak correlation between motor movement and all cortical activity signals (r = , p = ) and the high positive correlation between motor movement and S1-limb/body signals (r = 0.3019, p < 2.2e-16).](figure3.png)

-## Cortical activity is mirrored between the hemispheres
+## Cortical activity comprises distinct subnetworks

 * Inter hemispheric functional connectivity, importance for autism, schizophrenia.
 Maybe an activity-dependent mechanism for commisural connectivity.
 * olavarria work, evidence for inter hemispheric activity dependence